 New staff working with ionising radiation must be given introductory radiation protection training by the radiation protection expert, and then participate in refresher training at five year intervals.

 Before a department can start a new activity involving ionising radiation, the university's radiation protection expert must grant a local permission.
 During the first quarter of the year, all departments working with ionising radiation must conduct an inventory and report it to SSM.
 The radiation protection then assesses whether to renew the local permission for one more year.

 Pregnant and nursing women

 Staff working with ionising radiation is obligated to report pregnancy or nursing.
 The employer is obligated to inform the staff of this.
 When pregnant, an employee has the right to demand that the employer offer new work duties that don't involve ionising radiation.
 When an employee reports that they are nursing, the employer must plan the work duties so that no intake or contamination of radioactive substances that would lead to the child being exposed to ionising radiation can occur.

 Accidents and incidents

-When an accident or incident occur, the head of the department is obligated to fill out the Incident report form and send it to the work environment coordinator at the Building office.
+When an accident or incident occur, the head of the department is obligated to file a report for an accident or near miss.

 Radioactive waste and equipment, solid or liquid, shall be left at the waste room at NUS (Building 27, floor -1, room 27-1020).
-When you have waste please send an email to email@example.com then you get in contact with VLL and can make an appointment for delivery.
+When you have waste please send an email to email@example.com then you get in contact with Region Västerbotten and can make an appointment for delivery.

 Declaration and receipt of radioactive waste.